 Importantly, scientists set catch limits based upon the number of offspring each fish is likely to generate on an annual basis or inter-annual average.
-This figure is called a Spawning Potential Ratio (SPR), which is the ratio of the amount of spawn produced by a cohort of snook (or other species) over its lifespan under a specific fishing regime relative to the spawn that would have been produced over the cohort's life span had there been no fishing.
+This figure is called a Spawning Potential Ratio (SPR).
+The ratio is based upon the ratio of the amount of spawn produced by a cohort of snook (or other species) over its lifespan under a specific fishing regime relative to the spawn that would have been produced over the cohort's life span had there been no fishing.

 A "cohort" is a group of fish that hatched at one time.
 "Year class" is another term for fish populations stratified by age.
-Over time, these fish die either from natural causes, like predation, or being harvested.
+Over time, these fish die one way or another - either from natural causes, like predation, or being caught by fishermen.